-- 1. Represents total payments (interest and principal) due under a capital lease obligation which has a current (included in other current liabilities) and long term principal balance of \$154 and \$5,984, respectively at May 31, 2012. - 2.
-We enter into operating leases in the normal course of business. - 3.
-Represents amounts outstanding under the Company's Credit Facility and the Audiovox Germany Euro asset-based lending facility at May 31, 2012. - 4.
-We issue standby and commercial letters of credit to secure certain purchases and insurance requirements. - 5.
-This amount includes amounts outstanding under a call-put option with certain employees of Audiovox Germany; amounts outstanding under a term loan agreement for Audiovox Germany; an assumed mortgage on a facility in connection with our Klipsch acquisition; and amounts outstanding under mortgages for facilities purchased at Schwaiger and Klipsch. - 6.
-Represents contingent payments in connection with the Thomson Audio/Video, Invision, and Klipsch acquisitions. - 7.
-Represents an employer financial defined benefit pension plan covering certain eligible Hirschmann employees. - 8.
-Open purchase obligations represent inventory commitments.
-These obligations are not recorded in the consolidated financial statements until commitments are fulfilled and such obligations are subject to change based on negotiations with manufacturers. - 9.
-At May 31, 2012, the Company had unrecognized tax benefits of \$2,912.
-A reasonable estimate of the timing related to these liabilities is not possible, therefore such amounts are not reflected in this contractual obligation and commitments schedule.
+- Represents amounts outstanding under the Company's Credit Facility and the Audiovox Germany Euro asset-based lending facility at August 31, 2012. - We issue standby and commercial letters of credit to secure certain purchases and insurance requirements. - This amount includes amounts due under a call-put option with certain employees of Audiovox Germany; amounts outstanding under a loan agreement for Audiovox Germany; an assumed mortgage on a facility in connection with our Klipsch acquisition; and amounts outstanding under mortgages for facilities purchased at Schwaiger and Klipsch. - Represents contingent payments in connection with the Thomson Audio/Video, Invision, and Klipsch acquisitions. - Represents an employer defined benefit pension plan covering certain eligible Hirschmann employees. - Open purchase obligations represent inventory commitments.
+These obligations are not recorded in the consolidated financial statements until commitments are fulfilled given that such obligations are subject to change based on negotiations with manufacturers. - At August 31, 2012, the Company had unrecognized tax benefits of \$2,912.
+A reasonable estimate of the timing related to these liabilities is not possible, therefore, such amounts are not reflected in this contractual obligation and commitments schedule.

-We regularly review our cash funding requirements and attempt to meet those requirements through a combination of cash on hand, cash provided by operations, available borrowings under bank lines of credit and possible future public or private debt and/ or equity offerings.
+We regularly review our cash funding requirements and attempt to meet those requirements through a combination of cash on hand, cash provided by operations, available borrowings under bank lines of credit and possible future public or private debt and/or equity offerings.
 At times, we evaluate possible acquisitions of, or investments in, businesses that are complementary to ours, which transactions may require the use of cash.
 We believe that our cash, other liquid assets, operating cash flows, credit arrangements, and access to equity capital markets, taken together, provide adequate resources to fund ongoing operating expenditures.
 In the event that they do not, we may require additional funds in the future to support our working capital requirements or for other purposes and may seek to raise such additional funds through the sale of public or private equity and/or debt financings as well as from other sources.
 No assurance can be given that additional financing will be available in the future or that if available, such financing will be obtainable on terms favorable when required.